logicly-au/docs.omsss.online/doc/overview.rst

 has been obtained.
 Here is a diagram outlining how the OMSSS might be integrated into a client management system:

+TODO: Have the figures been moved above the words?
+See last sentence.

 Example 2: Outcome measure completed by client at Provider’s service delivery centre
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~